 If a student shows 100% mastery of a concept during the screening, you may choose not to assess that concept in the remainder of the screenings.
 If a child is struggling significantly with the screening, you may choose to end the screening at that point.
 Determine interventions to take and re-screen at a later date.

 Get the Free Second Grade Grammar Assessment Toolkit

 This free second grade grammar assessment toolkit for teachers was designed to go hand-in-hand with my comprehensive Second Grade Grammar Curriculum.

 This yearlong mega bundle includes 37 weeks of grammar activities with ready-to-use lesson plans, teaching PowerPoints, practice worksheets, task cards, reading passages, and weekly assessments.
 The units in the bundle cover all of the 2nd grade grammar and language standards.

-If you’re planning for your first weeks back to school, Icheck out this ready-to-use Back to School Review Unit to help your students review first grade grammar concepts.
+If you’re planning for your first weeks back to school, check out this FREE Grammar Review Unit to help your students review first grade grammar concepts.

 Grab your free Grammar Assessment Toolkit today to help you and your students have a successful start to the school year!

 Pin this post to come back to later!